 Lone Star, Marion County, Texas Property Taxes

-Median Lone Star, TX home value: $57,430
+Median Lone Star, Texas home value: $70,190

-Median annual Lone Star, TX tax bill: $337, $2,063 lower than the national median property tax bill of $2,400.
+Median annual Lone Star, Texas tax bill: $664, lower than the national median property tax bill of $2,400.

 How are property taxes in Marion calculated?

-Property taxes in Lone Star, TX are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Lone Star, Texas are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Lone Star's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Lone Star, knowing local tax details benefits homeowners and investors.